 Some tools automate tasks but risk losing the human touch.
 Look for ones that enhance personalization instead of replacing it.
 For example, Khanmigo acts as a virtual tutor, guiding students through problems step-by-step, while Diffit adapts reading materials to match each student’s level. - Ask Yourself: Does This Tool Empower Both Me and My Students?

 Not every tool will be a perfect fit, and that’s okay.
-Trust your instincts.
 If something feels clunky or overly complicated, move on.
 On the flip side, don’t be afraid to try unconventional tools that spark curiosity.
 For example, ClassPoint AI Quiz Generator turns PowerPoint slides into interactive quizzes, blending familiarity with something new.